ningyuuu/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list existing tags
 2. AddressBook shows a list of existing tags
 3. User requests to rename a specific tag in the list
+4. System asks for confirmation
+5. User confirms the rename
-4. AddressBook renames the tag to another name
+6. AddressBook renames the tag to another name
 Use case ends.

 **Extensions**